What is an internship?

 When is a good time to start looking for a summer internship?

 The Office of Career Services receives internship listings continually.
 Begin searching in the preceding fall semester and plan on attending the fall and spring career fairs to meet some employers that might be offering internships.
-Continuing your search during winter break is a good idea in order to take full advantage of all the resources and listings available to you.
+Continuing your search during winter break is a good idea.
 Some deadlines are very early!

 Can I get academic credit for my internship?

 Harvey Mudd College doesn’t offer academic credit for internships.
-Fortunately, many of students receive payment.
+Fortunately, many of our students receive payment.

 What if my question isn’t answered here?